imagineBank X Earthly

 Launched in January 2016, imaginBank has already reached more than a million customers.
 They are Spain’s first mobile-only …

 Climate change is one of the most pressing problems of our time.
 It poses an imminent threat to the safety and well-being of people around the world.
-But it’s also an opportunity to innovate -- using artificial intelligence (AI) and big data to develop solutions that help counteract its negative effects on humans, ecosystems, and businesses.
+But it is also an opportunity to innovate!
+Using Artificial Intelligence (AI) and Big Data can help us efficiently address the negative effects of climate change on humans, ecosystems, and businesses.

-To that end, we’re seeing a surge in AI and big data focused on climate change mitigation.
-These two fields are not only helping us better understand how to tackle this issue, but they’re giving us tools to do so more efficiently than ever before.
-From monitoring carbon emissions in real-time to reducing natural disasters with predictive analytics, these are some examples of how AI and big data are helping us fight climate change.
+To that end, we're seeing a surge in AI and Big Data solutions focused on climate change mitigation.
+These innovations are helping us better understand how climate change impacts the everyday world around us and providing us with the tools to tackle the issues more efficiently than ever before.
+From monitoring real-time carbon emissions to reducing natural disasters with predictive analytics, here are some examples of how AI and Big Data are helping us fight climate change.

 Using robots with machine learning software could help farmers manage a mix of crops more effectively.
-Algorithms could also be used to help farmers predict what crops to plant at what time, improving the soil's health and reducing the need for fertiliser throughout the growing season.
+Algorithms could also help farmers predict what crops to plant at what time, improving the soil's health and reducing the need for fertiliser throughout the growing season.

-There are several benefits to machine learning that can be realised in the food, fashion, and consumer goods supply chains, such as the reduction of inefficiencies and the lowering of carbon emissions.
+There are several benefits to machine learning that can be realised in the food, fashion, and consumer goods supply chains, such as reducing inefficiencies and lowering carbon emissions.

-With better supply and demand forecasting, reducing the amount of waste generated during production and transport can be possible, and targeted suggestions for low-carbon products will help incentivise environmentally friendly consumption behaviour.
+With better supply and demand forecasting, reducing waste generated during production and transport can be possible, and targeted suggestions for low-carbon products will help incentivise environmentally friendly consumption behaviour.